jtgry/AAS/_pages/local-chapters.md

 ### Muscle Shoals

-Meetings are held on second Mondays at 7:00pm at the Indian Mound Museum in Florence Contact: Charles Moore at [moore\_enloec@yahoo.com](mailto:moore_enloec@yahoo.com)
+Meetings are held on second Sundays at 1:00pm at the Indian Mound Museum in Florence Contact: Hayes G.T.
+Ellis at [HGTE2001@yahoo.com](mailto:HGTE2001@yahoo.com)

 ### Southwest Alabama